THINKRE

 Description

-Thinkre™ reinforced proton exchange membrane by using unique production process of tape casting with appropriate molecular weight and ion exchange capacity of perfluorosulfonic acid resin,has uniform thickness,and is widely used in electrolytic chlorine dioxide generator,copper recovery by etching solution, gold salt preparation, amino acid refining, caustic soda preparation, electrodialysis and other electrolytic industries.
+Thinkre™ reinforced proton exchange membrane is produced by using PFSA resins with appropriate molecular weight and ion exchange capacity through tape casting process.
+The membrane we produce has uniform thickness and is widely used in electrolytic chlorine dioxide generator,copper recovery by etching solution, gold salt preparation, amino acid refining, caustic soda preparation, electrodialysis, water treatment and other electrolytic industries.

 Thickness and Basis Weight Properties